 - The gift of functioning and organized gear

-Once you purge your gear, it is time to organize and take care of your current gear.
+Once you purge your gear, it is time to organize and take care of your current equipment.

-The best way to get make use of your time bank is to have minimal prep time.
+The best way to make use of your time bank is to have minimal prep time.

 You can get out with little preparation.
 No need to scramble and pack gear, gather supplies and frantically driving around in traffic to get items on a Friday night.